-As a result of the LEAPS program, the Board was able to leverage some of their federal funding allocations to serve any students identified as WIOA-eligible (ISY or OSY).
-Combined with the funding received from BHP, Texas Education Agency, participating ISD's, and contributions from United Way, the Board's involvement has been instrumental (and beneficial) in keeping atrisk youth both in school and engaged in positive educational and social activities.
-This relationship provides the Board with direct access to youth and the opportunity to provide workforce-related guidance, such as career exploration, early exposure to targeted industries and occupations (critically important to the HB 5 career endorsement mandate), career ladders, interviewing techniques, child labor laws, and other relevant and useful, workforce-related information.
+As a result of these programs, the Board is able to leverage some of their federal funding allocations to serve any students identified as WIOA-eligible (ISY or OSY).
+Combined with the funding received from Chan Zuckerberg Initiative (CZI) Communities for Children (CFC) grant administered through and the Hogg Foundation, Texas Education Agency, participating ISD's, and contributions from United Way, the Board's involvement has been instrumental (and beneficial) in keeping at-risk youth both in school and engaged in positive educational and social activities.
+This relationship provides the Board with direct access to youth and the opportunity to provide workforce-related guidance, such as career exploration, early exposure to targeted industries and occupations (critically important to the HB 5 career endorsement mandate), programs of study/pathways, interviewing techniques, child labor laws, and other relevant and useful, workforce-related information.

-Because the LEAPS Program takes a holistic approach to youth development using local entities the project relies upon and benefits from locally-tailored combinations of: grant funds from local entities to increase degree attainment, address any locally identified gaps; support youth civic engagement; increase career education and awareness, and pre-employment and employ skill development.
-Another goal of the program is sustainability planning and improving organizational and technical capacity to maintain the program beyond BHP financial support.
+Because these programs take a holistic approach to youth development using local entities these projects rely upon and benefits from locally-tailored combinations of: grant funds from local entities to increase degree attainment, address any locally identified gaps; support youth civic engagement; increase career education and awareness, and pre-employment and employ skill development.
+Another goal is sustainability planning and improving organizational and technical capacity to maintain the program beyond CZI financial support.
 Keeping youth in school to attain their degree and preparing them for making informed decisions about their post-secondary options, is paramount to a successful and thriving economic base.
 Job seekers are better prepared for entering the labor market if they have a HS diploma, besides the opportunity to increase their overall earning potential.
 Likewise, employers are provided a better-educated workforce, thereby increasing their revenue-capacity, and productivity as well.

-The LEAPS Initiative, as well as other investments in education and training, symbolizes the Board's commitment towards improving regional access for all participants to complete programs of study.
-The ability to further one's education by earning post-secondary credentials or licensure and gain critical employability skills, results in our employers being better positioned to find and hire employees via an enhanced education and training pipeline.
+The LEAPS CZI/CFC project and similar youth-centric initiatives, as well as other investments in education and training, symbolize the Board's commitment towards improving regional access for all participants to complete programs of study.
+The ability to further one's education by earning post-secondary credentials, industry-based certifications, or licensure and gain critical employability skills, results in our employers being better positioned to find and hire employees via an enhanced education and training pipeline.